Howard Stern: 2010–present: Sirius contract renewals, America's Got Talent, and third book

 In August 2013, Stern and Simon Cowell shared first place on Forbes' list of America's highest-paid television personalities with $95 million earned between June 2012–13.
 Stern and Cowell tied first place in the following year's poll with the same amount earned from June 2013–14.
 In 2015, Forbes placed Stern as the world's highest paid media personality and the fifth highest earning celebrity worldwide, at $95 million.

 In February 2015, Whalerock Industries announced its partnership with Stern to set up a future direct-to-consumer digital "media hub" service, with a potential mix of free and subscription-based programming.
 On December 15, Stern announced his new deal with SiriusXM to continue his radio show for an additional five years.
 The agreement also gives Sirius the rights to his radio and video archives for an upcoming on-demand streaming application until 2027.

+In October 2015, the Palestine Liberation Organization delegation to the US condemned Stern for remarks about Palestinian minorities in the Middle East denouncing them as a people that "do not exist" or "did not live there [Palestine]", and earlier comments calling Arabs "dogs".

 In April 2018, Stern inducted Bon Jovi into the Rock and Roll Hall of Fame.

 In March 2019, Stern announced his third book for Simon and Schuster entitled Howard Stern Comes Again.
 It was released on May 14, 2019.

 In May 2020, Stern admonished Trump supporters that listen to his SiriusXM show, saying President Trump despised his own supporters.
 In response to Stern's criticisms of Trump, Donald Trump Jr. tweeted video from the Miss Howard Stern New Year's Eve Pageant in which Stern parodied Ted Danson's Friars Club appearance by wearing blackface and repeatedly using the N-word and other racial slurs.
 Stern admitted, "The shit I did was fucking crazy" and that he has since toned down his show, crediting years in psychotherapy for his evolution.

 In December 2020, Stern renewed his contract with SiriusXM, agreeing to produce his show for five more years.

-In June 2022, Stern stated his interest in running for President in 2024, if Donald Trump becomes the Republican nominee.
+In June 2022, Stern stated his interest in running for President of the United States in 2024, if Donald Trump becomes the Republican nominee once again.
+In April 2024, he completed a one-on-one interview with President Joe Biden.